Co-dependency is more common than you think.

 The co-dependent’s mantra: “I’ll do anything for you if you just love me.”
 And my other favourite “I’ll finally be complete if I can find someone who truly loves me.”
 Does this sound like the beliefs in your head?
-I’m here to tell you that if it does, then you’re most likely a co-dependent or love addict.
+I’m here to tell you that if it does, then you’re most likely a co-dependent, love addict or both.

 Co-dependency is the worst

-Think about it this way, as children we tried everything in our power to become loveable.
-That didn’t work so we try everything in our power to be loveable in our relationships.
+Think about it this way, as children we tried everything in our power to be loveable.
+If we grow up feeling “unloveable” oftentimes, we will try everything in our power to be loveable in our adult relationships.
 Which again doesn’t work.
 What we have to do is truly love and value ourselves and embody the belief that we are worthy and we are enough.

 Besides our early childhood relationships, culture is also to blame.
 Movies, books, music and television shows idealise addictive relationships.
-People have come to believe that their “perfect” mate will complete them, make life worth living, or otherwise take a meaningless existence and make it more worthwhile.
-How do we escape the programming?
-I’ll tell you how.
+People have come to believe that their “perfect” mate will complete them and they must do everything possible for approval from their partner/boss/children.
+It’s a draining and soul-destroying state of being.

 The best definition I’ve found is from Dr. Becky Whetstone:

 “Co-dependency is a disease of immaturity caused by childhood trauma.
-Co-dependents are immature or childish (emotionally they act like a 15-year old) to such a degree that it hampers their life over-and-over again.
-It must be said that you don’t have to be from an overtly abusive family to have been traumatized — the main requirement is that you took on shame at one point that caused you to have the fundamental core belief that, “There is something wrong with me, or I’m defective.”
+You don’t have to be from an overtly abusive family to have been traumatized — the main requirement is that you took on shame at one point that caused you to have the fundamental core belief that, “There is something wrong with me, or I’m defective.”